CYMODEV/Digital-Purse-Platform-/README.md

 ---

-## 🛡️ Compliance & Safety
+##  Compliance & Safety
 * **Anti-Counterfeit DRM:** Integrated hardware-level protection prevents screenshots or screen recording of the asset visuals, compliant with Title 18 U.S. Code § 474.
 * **Regulation-Ready:** The underlying USD-B asset is architected as a **Permissioned Bearer Instrument**, supporting necessary AML/KYC hooks while preserving privacy for compliant users.

 ---

-## 📩 Access & Licensing
+##  Access & Licensing
 Access to the source code is currently restricted to authorized partners and investors under a strict Non-Disclosure Agreement (NDA).

 To request access to the **Technical Whitepaper** or **Developer API**, please contact:
-**partners@epurse.io**
+**partners@digitalpurse.app

 ---
-*© 2025 ePurse Inc. All Rights Reserved.
+*© 2025 Digital Purse Inc. All Rights Reserved.
 "USD-B", "Skeuomorphic Stack", and the "Swipe-to-Settle" gesture are protected intellectual property.*